 As a Taxpayer

 Holy.
 Fuck.
 Money was just thrown away and continues to be thrown away for upwards of two decades.
-Money that could be used to build better schools or finally pave Sports Arena Boulevard (trust me, guys, its bad) or possibly allow better healthcare for American citizens is being used to fund the ramping up and down of these wars.
+Money that could be used to build better schools or finally pave Sports Arena Boulevard (trust me, guys, it is bad) or possibly allow better healthcare for American citizens is being used to fund the ramping up and down of these wars.
 It is being wasted on defense contractors who leech money from the government in a different war that focuses on bids and contracts.

 As a Defense Contractor